adjust/unity_sdk/README.md

+Note: This is Monumental's fork of https://github.com/adjust/unity_sdk.
+At the time of its creation the SDK's support for installation via Unity Package Manager was experimentally and only partially complete.

+Monumental Changes:
+- Merge asmdef branch into main

 ## Summary

 This is the Unity SDK of Adjust™.
 It supports iOS, Android, Windows Store 8.1 and Windows 10 targets.
 You can read more about Adjust™ at [adjust.com].